esaulpaugh/abiv3/OLD_SPEC.md

 For example, `[false, false, true, false]` would encode as `0x02` if a static boolean array and as `0x0402` if a dynamic boolean array.

+##### Integer array types:

+Integer arrays may be encoded in two ways:

+Variable-width, as if a byte array where the first byte is `0x00` and the remaining bytes are the concatenations of the encodings of the elements (as if they were base types).

+Fixed-width, as if a byte array where the first byte is the byte width, `w`, of the elements which follow, raw, in order, and `w` bytes each.
+Encoders SHOULD determine the byte width by the width of the widest element.

-##### All other array types:
+##### All other array types (tuple arrays, multidimensional arrays):

-Arrays are encoded as the concatenation of the encodings of the elements.
+Arrays of objects are encoded as if a tuple containing the array elements.

-If the array type is dynamic (i.e. variable-length and not statically-sized), the array length, in elements, must encoded RLP-wise and prepended to the encodings of the elements.

 ### Versioning: